 Follow the steps given below in your Windows 10:

-To open this, right-click on start menu and select File Explorer or press keyboard combination Win + E
+To open this, right-click on the start menu and select File Explorer, or press the keyboard combination Win + E

 Step 2.
-Once the File Explorer opens, go to View Menu and check the boxes of File name extensions and Hidden items.
+Once the File Explorer opens.
+Go to the View Menu and check the boxes for File name extensions and Hidden items.

-This will do immediate effect on your Windows and you will able to see hidden files, folders and their file extensions.
+This will have an immediate effect on your Windows and you will be able to see hidden files, folders and their file extensions.

 Step 1.
 Open Windows File Explorer Options or settings.

-To open this, Press Win + R to open Run dialog box.
-Once opens, type control folders and hit Enter button or click OK
+To open this, Press Win + R to open the Run dialog box.
+Once it opens, type control folders and hit the Enter button or click OK

 Step 2.
-In this File Explorer Options box, follow below steps:
+In the File Explorer Options box, follow the steps below:

-- Select the radio button of Show hidden files, folders, or drives to show hidden files
+- Select the radio button, Show hidden files, folders, and drives to show hidden files

-- Also, Uncheck the box of Hide extensions for known file type to see file type
+- Also, Uncheck the box for Hide extensions for known file types to see the file type

-All right, once you are done with any one of the above methods.
-You are able to see hidden items like hidden files, folders or file name extensions on your Windows computer.
+Alright, once you are done with any one of the above methods.
+You will be able to see hidden items like hidden files, folders or file name extensions on your Windows computer.

 Disable Hidden Folders and File Name Extensions

-If you want to hide them again, just need to go back to Method 2, Step 2 and click on Restore Defaults button to the right bottom in order to make settings to default.
+If you want to hide them again, you just need to go back to Method 2, Step 2 and click on Restore Defaults button to the bottom right in order to make the settings to default.